10 facts about Finland that sound made up

 It’s thanks to a phenomenon called the post-glacial uplift which began at the end of the last glacial period when glacier pressure eased.
 The process has been ongoing ever since, resulting in Finland's landmass rising by about 0.5 inches per year.
 The rise may seem small, but In a nation with 188,000 lakes, a bit more land goes a long way!

-8. A golf ball hit in Finland stays in the air for over an hour
+3. A golf ball hit into Finland from Sweden stays in the air for over an hour

 Apparently, those living in the Finnish town of Tornio aren't aware of their nation's growing landmass, as they've built part of an 18-hole golf course on Swedish soil.
 Located by the Torne River in northern Finland, the course spans over two nations and two time zones.